 Traveling can also take a toll on your mind.
 Airport delays and traffic can cause unnecessary stress.
 Make sure you give yourself plenty of time to get where you're going.

-Before you leave, you want to make sure you pack smartly.
-Make a list of everything you need to bring and check it off as you go.
+Before you leave, make a list of everything you need to bring and check it off as you go.
 Figuring out what you want to race in is partly dependent on the weather.
-Check the weather forecast for your race and plan accordingly.
+Check the forecast for your race and plan accordingly.
 And then plan for the unexpected.
 The key is layers (and wearing gear you won't be afraid to part with if necessary).

 Now's the time to begin "carbo-loading" so your body has time to store up the energy it will use to get you through your first half marathon.
 Your body uses both glycogen (which comes from carbs) and fat to fuel you through your day.
 Glycogen is much easier to burn than fat, so you want to make sure your levels are high before the race.